 What Is EarnableFi (EFI)?

 EarnableFi is a platform for front end frameworks and static sites, built to integrate with your headless content, commerce, or database.
 They provide a friction less developer experience to take care of the hard things deploying instantly, scaling automatically, and serving personalized content around the globe.
-We make it easy for frontend teams to develop, preview, and ship delightful user experiences, where performance is the default.
+This make it easy for frontend teams to develop, preview, and ship delightful user experiences, where performance is the default.
 Once you have signed up to Vercel, you can use GitHub, GitLab, or Bitbucket to deploy an existing project by selecting a repository from your Git account.

 Select a Git provider below to get started deploying your existing repositories and projects.
 Connect through the “New Project” page under the “Import Git Repository” section, and then from the same place, set up a Project to get automatic Deployments via Git.
 Alternatively, if you want to start fresh with a new project, use a Quickstart template from below.
 Additionally, you can use this method to start a new Git repository on GitHub, GitLab or Bitbucket.